DaveParillo/cisc187-reader/docs/_sources/list/forward-list.rst.txt

 front
    Get the value of the element at the beginning of the list.

-Compared to :cref:`std::list` this container provides more space efficient storage when bidirectional iteration is not needed.
+Compared to :container:`list` this container provides more space efficient storage when bidirectional iteration is not needed.
 A very light-weight container, it does not have any overhead compared to its implementation in C.